-The Results shown by the 3600 overwhelm the A57, with this preliminary matrix multiplication test we move on to the next and last test, the last test is HPL.
-HPL is one of the best-known benchmarks to test the performance of a CPU, we see the results in Figure 8.
+The results shown by the 3600 overwhelm the A57.
+With this preliminary matrix multiplication test completed, we move on to the next and last test, the HPL.
+HPL is one of the best-known benchmarks to test the performance of a CPU.
+Figure 8 shows the results.